TGSAI/mdio-cpp/USER_GUIDE.md

 This user guide uses minimal BASH scripting in examples.
 Commands may need to be altered depending on your operating system.

 ## How to include MDIO
 **MDIO** currently only supports the [CMake](https://cmake.org/) build system.
-This makes including **MDIO** straightforward in pre-existing CMake projects.
+This makes including **MDIO** straightforward in pre-existing modern CMake projects.

 1. Ensure you have the `FetchContent` module included in your CMake project.
     ```Cmake
     include(FetchContent)
     ```
 2. Select a version of **MDIO**.
 Main can be expected to be stable but may update unexpectedly.
 [Tagged](https://github.com/TGSAI/mdio-cpp/tags) versions will also be available if a specific version is desired.
-New versions will be tagged as significant improvements, utilities, or features are added, as well as when underlying dependencies are updated.
+New versions will be tagged as significant improvements, utilities, or features are added to the API, as well as when underlying dependencies are updated.
     ```Cmake
     FetchContent_Declare(
       mdio